leshack/Hackthebox/Linux/Linux-Easy/OpenBSD/Sense/Sense.md

 Nmap done: 1 IP address (1 host up) scanned in 64.73 seconds
 ```

-looking at the results  we find out that there are 2 ports open and its a `Ubuntu`and its running an `Apache`.
+looking at the results  we find out that there are 2 ports open and its a `OpenBSD`and its running an `lighttpd`.

 port[80]-  http
 port[443]-http